Sunghoon Kwon: Awards and honors

-Sunghoon Kwon was invited to deliver a Plenary Talk in IEEE OMN (2020) and delivered invited lectures in prominent international conferences including TEDx talk in Korea Foundation for Advanced Studies (KFAS) (2018), Plenary Talk in IEEE MEMS (the first Korean Plenary Talk in 31 years history of IEEE MEMS conference) (2017) and more plenary talks and invited talks.
+Sunghoon Kwon was invited to deliver a plenary talk in IEEE OMN (2020) and delivered invited lectures in international conferences including TEDx talk in Korea Foundation for Advanced Studies (KFAS) (2018) and IEEE MEMS (2017).

-He was appointed as one of the eight SNU Creative Distinguished Professors (Similar to University Professorship, $660k) of the Seoul National University in 2012.
-He gained academic recognition of his excellence from both engineering and science by winning many awards including the Young Scientist Award, The Korea Academy of Science and Technology (2011), Korean Young Scientist Award ($100k) from the Korean President, presidential award given to 4 scientists under age of 40 (2012), IEEK/IEEE Joint Awards IT Young Engineer Award (2016), Young Engineer Award ($44k) from the National Academy of Engineering of Korea (2018) and Jin-Pok Kim’s Award for the Best Cancer Research in Korea from Korea Cancer Research Foundation (2019).
+He was appointed as one of the eight SNU Creative Distinguished Professors of Seoul National University in 2012.
+He gained academic recognition of his excellence from both engineering and science by winning many awards including the Young Scientist Award (2011), Korean Young Scientist Award (2012), IEEK/IEEE Joint Awards IT Young Engineer Award (2016), Young Engineer Award from the National Academy of Engineering of Korea (2018) and the Jin-Pok Kim Award for Best Cancer Research in Korea from Korea Cancer Research Foundation (2019).
 Kwon is one of few scientists who has early career awards from both National Science Academy and National Engineering Academy at the same time.
 He is the first Korean winner of the 13th Pioneers of Miniaturization Lectureship, Lab on a Chip Journal (2018).
+In 2022, he was a Scientist of the Month.

-Kwon is a member of NAEK, the National Academy of Engineering of Korea (2020) that appoints engineers who make remarkable contributions to the technological development, and a member of Y-KAST, young Korean Academy of Science and Technology (2017) that is given to innovative scientists under 45.
-Kwon served in many technical program committees in prominent societies, like MicroTAS, IEEE MEMS, and Transducers.
+Kwon is a member of NAEK, the National Academy of Engineering of Korea (2020) and a member of the Young Korean Academy of Science and Technology (Y-KAST, 2017).
+Kwon served in technical program committees in several societies, including MicroTAS, IEEE MEMS, and Transducers.